CONSTANT1386/Leetcode-75/2024_5_24__547. Number of Provinces/README.md

 - ### Revised2: DFS
   - #### Use `dfs()` to execute every city in the intial matrix.
 For each city recursion, the first level can be seen as the parent, i.e for each parent and its all children is a province.
   - #### If the current city haven't been visited in the recursion from front cities, it will be input as a parameter of new recursion, and the add `count`

+- ### Revised3: BFS
+  - #### For each unvisited city, making a BFS, marking unvisited cities connected separately
+  - #### For each BFS at the first level(i.e. the parent), it is a province

+- ### The core of BFS and DFS is to mark the unvisited cities from a city, then to construct a whole province, the numbers of roots is exactly the number of provinces.
+Every time we invoke a DFS(for the first level) or BFS, that is we are constructing *one* province.